mulle-sde/mulle-sde/README.md

-   env-identifier : get variable name MULLE_UIOS for a name like MulleUIOS environment    : manage environment variables (project settings) exec           : run a command in a subshell extension      : manage language and buildtool extensions fetch          : fetch the sourcetree headerorder    : show header includes for dependencies and libraries
+   env-identifier : get variable name MULLE_UIOS for a name like MulleUIOS environment    : manage environment variables (project settings) exec           : run a command in a subshell export         : export a dependency or library as mulle-sde commands extension      : manage language and buildtool extensions fetch          : fetch the sourcetree headerorder    : show header includes for dependencies and libraries